IronLanguages/ironpython2/README.md

 IronPython is a Dynamic Language that runs on the .NET DLR ([Dynamic Language Runtime](http://en.wikipedia.org/wiki/Dynamic_Language_Runtime)) in contrast with VB.NET and C# which are [static languages](http://en.wikipedia.org/wiki/Type_system).

-Iron Python can also import DLL files compiled in other languages and use functions defined therein.
+IronPython can also import DLL files compiled in other languages and use functions defined therein.
 For example:

 ```py
 import clr